National Register Listings in Johnson County, Kentucky

 Johnson County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Johnson County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Johnson County, Kentucky.

 - 1780s: Early settlers arrive in what is now Johnson County, Kentucky